NumminorihSF/opbeat-react/README.md

 Remember to add the plugin to your `.babelrc` or your webpack configuration:

-<b>Note on 'transform-decorators-legacy' plugin:</b> If you are using `transform-decorators-legacy`, make sure it appears in the list of plugins *after* `add-react-displayname`.
+**Note on 'transform-decorators-legacy' plugin:** If you are using `transform-decorators-legacy`, make sure it appears in the list of plugins *after* `add-react-displayname`.